n8n-io/n8n-docs/docs/courses/level-two/chapter-2.md

 ### Binary Exercise 2

-Make an HTTP request to the Poetry DB API `https://poetrydb.org/random/1` and convert the returned data from JSON to binary using the Convert to File node.
-Then, write the new binary file data to the machine where n8n is running.
-Finally, to check that it worked out, read the generated binary file from the machine referencing it with an expression in the node.
+For our second binary exercise, let's convert some JSON data to binary:

+1. Make an HTTP request to the Poetry DB API `https://poetrydb.org/random/1`.
+2. Convert the returned data from JSON to binary using the **Convert to File node**.
+3. Write the new binary file data to the machine where n8n is running using the **Read/Write Files From Disk node**.
+4. To check that it worked out, use the **Read/Write Files From Disk node** to read the generated binary file.

 ??? note "Show me the solution"